THINGS TO ENJOY TOGETHER:

 We have learned the story Let's Go Home Little Bear.
 Click on the front cover below to hear the story:

-Children love the Jolly Phonics songs - they are a great way of introducing the sounds that letters make to your children.
+Children love the Jolly Phonics songs - they are a great way of introducing the sounds that letter make to your children.
 They are very addictive and easy to learn!
 Click on the link below for the songs:

 We are learning all about Autumn and have enjoyed collecting different coloured Autumn leaves (thank you to all the families who have supported their children with this!).
 We have explored lots of different vegetables and watched how farmers harvest their crops.
 The children have enjoyed developing their chopping skills and worked together to make a delicious, healthy vegetable soup.